mshumko/asilib/README.md

 **Note** These are top-level descriptions: The full parameter list and an example for each function is accessible via the built-in ```help()``` function.

+**Note** The longitude units are converted from 0->360 to -180->180 degrees in the calibration files.

 ### Download ASI Data
 To download ASI data, the programs in the ```asi/download/``` search for and download the THEMIS and REGO image and calibration data.